Codrax/YouTube-Playlist-Downloader/readme.md

 sudo pacman -Sy chafa python-mutagen python-prompt_toolkit
 ```

 You also **must** download the 3 ffmpeg binaries and place them in the same directory as the script.
+You can find them [here](https://ffmpeg.org/download.html)